peteraritchie/ProductivityExtensions/README.md

 Each extension class is simply named `<ClassName>able`.
 This was arbitrary and basically mirrors `System.Enumerable`.
 The name of the class is never used and this provides a way to avoid a conflict with the namespace while providing a cogent namespace.

-Some methods may have originate from http://dotnetext.codeplex.com/license
+Some methods may have originated from http://dotnetext.codeplex.com/license